List of members of the European Parliament (2019–2024)

 Below is a list of members of the European Parliament serving in the ninth term (2019–2024).
 It is sorted by list position or in cases of multiple constituencies, an English perception of surname treating all variations of de/di/do, van/von, Ó/Ní/Uí, and so forth as part of the collation key, even if this is not the normal practice in a member's own country.
-The term began on 2 July 2019.
+The term began on 2 July 2019 and ended on 15 July 2024.

 At the beginning of the 2019–2024 term, there were 751 members of parliament divided among the 28 member states, which changed after the United Kingdom left the European Union.
 27 MEPs were seated after the withdrawal of the United Kingdom from the European Union (those elected but not yet seated MEPs are shown separately).
 The number of MEPs decreased to 705 after that.

 Political groups

 The European Parliament is divided into several political groups: